colt-jensen/colt-jensen.github.io/_pages/contact.md

 author_profile: true
 ---

-If you'd like to get into contact with me, I'd recommend email.
+If you'd like to get into contact with me, I recommend email.
 I also maintain a minimal presence on social media.

 * Personal email: colttjensen [at] gmail.com
 * University email: colt.jensen [at] uga.edu